-The variables that affect wildland or forest fire probabilities have been comprised two groups: human related factors and physical-environment factors.
+The variables that affect wildfire probability have been comprised by two groups: human related factors and physical-environment factors.
 When the data from GIS is ready, the next process is the data fusion that converting into decision support system.
 The data fusion needs some methodology that propose in the present work.
 Fuzzy logic was used to aggregate both human related variables and physical-environment variables.
 Montecarlo method was used to calculate the area of characteristics map.
-Bayes method was uses to calculate the resources allocation priority to help the stakeholders to make the resources distributions decision.
+Bayes method was used to calculate the resources allocation priority to help the stakeholders to make the resources distributions decision.